event banner left

-BlogArgentina Phone Number Format: Local and International Dialing Guide
+BlogArgentina Phone Number Format: Local & International Dialing Guide

-Argentina Phone Number Format: Local and International Dialing Guide
+Argentina Phone Number Format: Local & International Dialing Guide

-Argentina Phone Number Format for Local and International Calls
+Argentina Phone Number Format for Local & International Calls

 Key Highlights:

-• Mobile numbers in Argentina include the prefix ‘15’ after the area code.
-However, it’s replaced by a ‘9’ after the country code when dialing internationally.
+Mobile numbers in Argentina include the prefix ‘15’ after the area code.
+However, when dialing internationally, first you need to dial the mobile prefix (9) and then the area code.

 Major Components of Argentina’s Phone Number

-The country code is a crucial element of the international phone number formats.
+2. Country Code: The country code is a crucial element of the international phone number format.
 It directs your call to the right country when calling internationally.
-Without this, your call won’t route correctly to your target country.
-For Argentina, the country code is +54.
+The country code for Argentina is 54.

-The area code identifies the specific geographical region within the country.
-Argentina has 25 area codes, and they are typically 2 to 4 digits long.
-You must include these codes to route your calls to a specific region in Argentina, whether dialing locally or internationally.
+4. Area Code: The area code identifies a specific city or region within Argentina.
+Argentina has 25 area codes, and they are typically 2 to 4 digits long, depending on the location.

 City